Orange-OpenSource/ns-O-RAN-flexric/README.md

 The handover xApp enables the initiation of control actions to make handover requests with the following details:

 - The handover request is sent to the mmWave cell located in the middle of the scenario.(Note: The handover xApp is a component of the full ES xApp, where the source and target cells are determined based on the KPM indication.
 Refer to section 4.3 for more details.)
+- The Handover xApp initiates handover requests for all UEs associated with the mmWave cell co-located with the LTE node.
 - Each UE requires a separate control request.

 1. First, you need to switch to [oie-ric-taap-xapps](https://gitlab.eurecom.fr/mosaic5g/flexric/-/tree/oie-ric-taap-xapps?ref_type=heads) branch in Flexric reprocitory